kulraj97/cs6910-Assignment-2/README.md

     4. Link for the .ipynb file: https://colab.research.google.com/drive/1_gS_BAjwGMS00cpIDW_il5--bMpelgqr?usp=sharing

  4. Question 5
-    1. Here we have implemented guided backpropagation on 10 random neurons in the CONV% layer, then plotted the images which excite these 10 neurons.
+    1. Here we have implemented guided backpropagation on 10 random neurons in the CONV5 layer, then plotted the images which excite these 10 neurons.
-    2. Since everytime we are picking image randomly and 10 neurons also randomly, so the images we have plotted can aslo vary.
+    2. Since everytime we are picking image  and 10 neurons randomly, the images we have plotted may vary.
-    3. Just by running all the cells you can see the output
+    3. By running all the cells you can see the output
     4. We have added the images in 2\*5 grid to the report.
     5. Link for the .ipynb file: https://colab.research.google.com/drive/1Y68DiZ98fM23-j1jkBVuPWV4EMWYHnw6?usp=sharing